integrated-personal-data-system/.github/profile/README.md

 3. Meeting Focus: Testbed at https://iamtestingbed.com -- Casey
 4. Outreach (iPDS-only) (Aries, W3C, ToIP, MyData Global, Trinsic?, DIF, etc.)  -- All
 5. Should we explore forming an Aries Working Group for our iPDS?
-6. Piloting Plans and Status -- Jim
+6. iPDS Piloting Plans and Status -- Jim

 ## Tasks for Volunteers